-Project Requirement Benefit By When HBL Leadership Pledge Ongoing Managers 360o Feedback All managers to undertake 360o feedback and produce a personal development action plan Developing a culture of reflective leadership Annual Leadership Development Workshop To host an off-site development workshop to support and development leadership skills across the organisation A safe space, away from the normal work environment to develop strategic leadership within the organisation Annual Succession Planning The development of a clear succession plan across all levels of the organisation - leadership and technical competencies Provide a clear roadmap of our future technical and managerial leaders to future proof our sustainability and growth Ongoing HBL Inclusion Champions Ongoing
+Project Requirement Benefit By When Funding HBL Leadership Pledge To provide a pledge that all HBL Managers and Leaders commit to as part of executing their management duties Development and demonstration of compassionate leadership Annual £0 BAU Resources Managers 360o Feedback All managers to undertake 360° feedback and produce a personal development action plan Developing a culture of reflective leadership 2 yearly £5k BAU Resources Leadership Development Workshop To host an off-site development workshop to support and development leadership skills across the organisation A safe space, away from the normal work environment to develop strategic leadership within the organisation Annual £0 BAU Resources Succession Planning The development of a clear succession plan across all levels of the organisation - leadership and technical competencies Provide a clear roadmap of our future technical and managerial leaders to future proof our sustainability and growth ongoing £0 BAU Resources HBL Inclusion Champions To introduce 'Inclusion Champion' roles (2) within HBL ICT for our staff to contact if required to discuss their work-related concerns in a 'safe environment'.
+Creating a culture of inclusion so that our staff feel listened and heard within fear of reprisal. ongoing £0 BAU Resources